terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/basic/README.md

 This example illustrates how to use the `power-infrastructure` module.
 It provisions the following infrastructure:
-- Creates a [PowerVS service instance](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started) with 2 private networks (management network and backup network) <br/>
+- Creates a [PowerVS workspace instance](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started) with 2 private networks (management network and backup network) <br/>
 - Creates a ssh key

 :warning: For experimentation purposes only.